 But, while the juvenile justice system may focus on rehabilitation rather than punishment, facing juvenile charges is still a serious matter, and an “adjudication of delinquency” can have consequences far beyond the sentence imposed by the family court judge.
 As a result, minors who are facing juvenile charges in New Jersey must defend themselves effectively, and this starts with hiring an experienced juvenile defense attorney

-How We Can Help with Your Child’s Juvenile Delinquency Case in New Jersey
+What We Do for Your Child’s Juvenile Delinquency Case in New Jersey

 1. Identifying All Available Defenses